 One of the performances of which he is most proud is his creation of the role of Stephen Daedelus in the critically acclaimed Ulysses in Night Town, adapted from James Joyce’s epic novel Ulysses, also starring Zero Mostel, and directed by Burgess Meredith.
 Mr. Brown later played the Daedelus character in Portrait of an Artist as a Young Man and Stephen Hero directed by Phoebe Brand.
 Another important role in Robert Brown’s career was the much heralded Rolf Hochhuth’s The Deputy, in which he played the leading role of the heroic priest Richard Fontana S.J.

-In recent years, Mr. Brown has been dividing his time between a busy schedule doing voiceovers for radio and television as well as writing short stories and a novel.
-Asked whether he preferred theatre work or television work, Robert commented “That is like asking which child of yours you love the best!”
+In later years, Brown has divided his time between doing voiceovers for radio and television as well as writing short stories and a novel.
+Asked whether he preferred theatre work or television work, Brown commented “That is like asking which child of yours you love the best!”

 Robert Brown was married to extensively documented FOTM artist Elisse Pogofsky-Harris, who died in 2018.